steve-putala/steve-putala.github.io/programming/ubuntu/_posts/2022-12-19-dual-boot-linux-windows.md

   - install
 ---

+Notes that I made for myself years ago to dual boot Linux Mint and Windows

+**Warning:** These are old notes that I am not maintaining or updating {: .message .warning}

 Installing Windows and Linux Mint took some time the first time, these are my dual boot notes.

 If you'd like to see better notes add a comment below.